effepivi/ICE4131-HPC/LAB6-ray-tracing-MPI/README.md

 3. I provided a script, [`submit-mpi.sh`](../../SimpleRayTracing/submit-mpi.sh).
 Edit this file to use your email address in `echo "##SBATCH --mail-user=YOUREMAILADDRESS@bangor.ac.uk`.
 `submit-mpi.sh` creates another 4*8=32 scripts `submit-mpi-*-*.sh` and submit the jobs with 1, 2, 3, and 4 nodes with 1, 4, 8, 16, 24, 40, 80 and 160 processes on each node.

-For example, the script below `submit-mpi-4-40.sh` is the script used to submit a job with 40 processes on 4 a total of 160 processes.
+For example, the script below `submit-mpi-4-40.sh` is the script used to submit a job with 40 processes on 4 nodes, i.e. a total of 160 processes.

 ```bash
 #!/usr/bin/env bash